keerat21/CS455Project/README.md

 npm install -g expo-cli
 expo init <project-name>

+npm install @react-navigation/native

 cd <project-name>
 npm start  # you can also use: expo start
 ```

+It is also possible to import the files to your [expo]("https://expo.dev/") account.
+Add the dependencies as asked by expo.
 <br>
 Inside the project folder, replace the default App.js file with the provided App.js file <br>
 Add the other .js files in the same location as the App.js file.<br>